 If the cost of any proposed dental treatment is expected to exceed $300.00, please ask your dentist to submit to Green Shield a “pre-determination” before the treatment begins.
 If a description of the procedures to be performed and an estimate of the charges are not submitted in advance, Green Shield reserves the right to make a determination of benefits payable based on accepted standards of dental practice.
 For further information call the Green Shield Customer Service Centre at 1-888-711-1119.

-Q. I am travelling for research/academic trip for more than the 120 days? can i get more coverage?
+Q. I am travelling for a research/academic trip for more than a 120 days?
+Can i get more coverage?
+And how can i get a “visa” travel letter” for the embassy?